NicoloMoretti/barracks/README.md

 #### Automatic installation for **Windows**:

-1. Downalod "Barracks_installation_Windows.zip".
+1. Download "Barracks_installation_Windows.zip".
 2. Extract the ZIP file.
 You should see three files inside the extracted folder.
-3. Right-click install.bat and select "Run as administrator".
+3. Right-click the 'install.bat' file and select "Run as administrator".

 If it worked, you are done.